MSc Model-based Drug Development / Course details

 Our distance learning option is ideal for scientists linked to the pharmaceutical industry who wish to expand their expertise while working in the industry.

-The full-time mode allows suitably trained mathematics, science or engineering graduates to focus on obtaining the advanced skills needed for a career in this area.
+The full-time mode allows suitably trained mathematics, physical, biological or health science or engineering graduates to focus on obtaining the advanced skills needed for a career in this area.
 We utilise a blended learning approach in which online learning content is supported by regular face-to-face contact with tutors.

 Your learning will be reinforced over the duration of the course via application of acquired skills to real pharmacokinetic and pharmacodynamic data using mathematical modelling and simulation techniques.